 Would you like to learn a new skill or hobby?
 The Carers Reablement Project has volunteers who can help you make positive changes in your life.

 Changes Ahead offers advice and support to carers of people with a mental health condition through information, one-to-one support, training, wellbeing and peer support.
-Please call Carers Hub on 01273 977 000 or email email@example.com if you would like more information.
+Please call Carers Hub on 01273 977 000 or email firstname.lastname@example.org if you would like more information.
+Hear more about Changes Ahead from our Senior Support and Outreach Worker on Latest TV

 The Carers Centre offers support for those who look after someone with Dementia.
 This work is delivered in partnership with the Memory Assessment Service (MAS).